I wonder if the writer of this re read their article and realised that they’re actually just picking on a child for making dodgy fashion choices?

 PS my mum’s actually awesome.
 It was just an example of a common thing for someone to do… parents embarass, teens wear crazy things.
 C’est la vie!

-^^ oh no, i totally agree. i just think that the person who wrote that put forward some lame-ass arguments.posted about 5 years ago
+^^ oh no, i totally agree. i just think that the person who wrote that put forward some lame-ass arguments.posted over 5 years ago

-I’m so pleased that you’ve all expressed your opinions and views, it riled me and I wanted to share this with you all :)posted about 5 years ago
+I’m so pleased that you’ve all expressed your opinions and views, it riled me and I wanted to share this with you all :)posted over 5 years ago

 “Second, what does she know about Edie Sedgwick?
 She was born yesterday.”

 OK, that made me really mad.
 I’m 16 too, and I think it’s ridiculous how they’re basically saying that teenagers/kids are ignorant and don’t know anything.
 I get that it’s supposed to be a funny article, but it’s just silly and untrue.
 And does anyone else remember that article from a while ago discussing whether Tavi of Style Rookie was actually 12? the main point was that since she’s 12 years old, she can’t possibly know about fashion or culture or put together intelligent writing.
 That really made me angry, and this article reminded me of it.

 Sorry to rant on like that, I just think it’s ridiculous how they’ve insulted people based on their age.posted over 5 years ago